hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 ## Rationale

-We propose establishing a standard protocol for Servers to present Clients with transactions to be signed by the User.
-The module allows the Server to present transaction data to the DOM environment where it can be viewed by the Client.
+We propose establishing a standard protocol for Requesting Websites to present Clients with transactions to be signed by the User.
+The module allows the Requesting Website to present transaction data to the DOM environment where it can be viewed by the Client.
 There is no sensitive account information within the transaction data.
-The Client recieves the transaction data and signs it using their private key without exposing the key to the Server.
-The signed transaction is then submitted to the Hedera API network by the Client and the receipt is sent to the Server.
+The Client recieves the transaction data and signs it using their private key without exposing the key to the Requesting Website.
+The signed transaction is then submitted to the Hedera API network by the Client and the receipt is sent to the Requesting Website.

-This protocol is designed to allow any Client to implement it and be accessed by Servers, thus providing maximum flexibility for users and developers.
+This protocol is designed to allow any Client to implement it and be accessed by Requesting Websites, thus providing maximum flexibility for users and developers.
 It is similar to Wallet Connect, which is an open protocol.
 Contrast this with Metamask's protocol which is designed specifically for Metamask.

 ## Specification